SilenHax/SilenHax.github.io/docs/blog.md

  | Username: kwheel, Password: <oz#mJ@y8C$vq6@>
 </pre></td></tr></tbody></table></code></pre></div></div>
 As you can see we found valid combination.
-<p>I mentioned before CVE-2019-8943, it turns out, there is a metasploit module which we can use called "exploit/multi/http/wp_crop_rce"</p>
+<p>I mentioned CVE-2019-8943 before, it turns out, there is a metasploit module which we can use called "exploit/multi/http/wp_crop_rce"</p>
 After setting up every option and running exploit, we gain a shell!

 <h1>PrivEsc</h1>